Willem Vleertman: Later life

 After the Peace of Utrecht, he traveled to England in the retinue of the Princess of Wales.
 In 1714, he served King Frederick William I of Prussia and in 1715, during the Siege of Stralsund, he was in charge of supplying the besieging artillery and building a bridge of gabions over the moat.
 After enduring a severe illness, carefully nursed by the king's personal physician, he returned to Amsterdam in 1716.

 By capturing the renowned Georg Heinrich von Görtz, minister of Charles XII of Sweden, on 20 February 1717 in Arnhem, he once again demonstrated his promptness, while in December 1717, he prevented Amsterdam from flooding by installing a cistern on the Haarlemmerdijk when it was threatened by the surging seawater.
 In 1718, he conducted an inspection with the surveyor Maurits Walraven of the sea gates at Texel, Eierland, and Vlieland.
-In 1721, he again acted as a courier, delivering a portrait of George I of England to Arnhem, which the king offered to the city government as thanks for arresting Görtz.
+In 1721, he again acted as a courier, delivering a portrait of George I of Great Britain to Arnhem, which the king offered to the city government as thanks for arresting Görtz.
 In 1728, he greatly served Dutch trade by preventing the establishment of a competing East India Company in Altona, Hamburg.